OnTheIssues.org

 Elizabeth Dole on Tax Reform

-Click here for 24 full quotes on Tax Reform OR background on Tax Reform.
+Click here for 24 full quotes on Tax Reform OR other political leaders on Tax Reform.

 • Sales tax, income tax, food tax, liquor tax: it’s too much.
 (Jun 2008)